7CONonoka/Momoi-Bot/README.md

 A Discord bot for Blue Archive game, using API from [torikushiii](https://github.com/torikushiii/BlueArchiveAPI).
 If you could, please support both of us ❤
 # Installing
 **Node.js 16 or higher is required**

-To install all libraby, you can use the following commands:
+To install all library, you can use the following commands:
 ```
 # NPM
 npm install